Agioannis/Smart-Dashboard-Prototype/Readme.md

 1. Open your browser and navigate to `http://localhost:3000`.
 2. Customize your dashboard by adding or removing widgets.
 3. Connect your data sources and start visualizing your data.
+4. Utilize AI features for predictive analytics and automated insights.

 ## Contributing